From SEO to AEO: Why Web Performance Is the Key to AI Search Success

 - Google's AI Overviews mix in Reddit, Quora, and authoritative domains

-If your website isn’t fast, stable, and reliable, you’ll reduce your chances of being cited.
+If your website isn't fast, stable, and reliable, you reduce your chances of being cited.
 AI systems pull from multiple sources, and performance is one factor that can determine whether your page is included in those answers.

-SEO vs AEO: Shared foundations, new challenges
+SEO vs AEO: Shared Foundations, New Challenges

 SEO isn't going away.
 The fundamentals (quality content, smart keyword use, structured data, and Core Web Vitals) remain essential.